Vice-Chancellor and President

 To give effect to its social justice policy aspirations, QUT will infuse equity considerations into its planning, reporting and accountability arrangements.
 From time to time, priority issues will emerge, such as alleviating student poverty or supporting staff and students who identify as lesbian; gay; bisexual; transgender; intersex; queer or questioning; asexual, agender or aromantic; or other diverse genders and sexualities (LGBTIQA+).Training and awareness-raising programs and appropriate resourcing will be available to inspire and enable staff and students to engage with social justice activities.
 Reward and recognition schemes will acknowledge the equity-related achievements of staff and students.

 Affirmative action programs do not constitute unlawful or unfair discrimination.
 The University has such programs to assist various groups of people by removing barriers in employment and education which are the result of historical or existing disadvantage, harassment and discrimination.
 These programs are not inconsistent with anti-discrimination or human rights laws and, for some groups, are required by law and/or policy.

 MOPP A/8.3 QUT Reconciliation Statement

-MOPP A/8.5 Grievance resolution procedures for discrimination related grievances
+MOPP A/8.5 Resolution procedures for sexual harassment, sexual assault and discrimination related complaints

 MOPP B/8.1 QUT Staff Code of Conduct